FreifunkMD/site-ffmd/README.md

 Add the arguments `beta` or `stable` to create builds for the respective branches.
 Any build other than experimental should be coordinated with the [FFMD community](http://md.freifunk.net).

+For more information on the build script arguments, call

+    .site/build.sh -h

 **Note:** Unless specified otherwise, the firmware is built for multiple targets.
 You need at least 50 GB of free space in the directories `output/` and `openwrt/build_dir/`!